-The CCB licenses and regulates five types of cannabis establishments: cultivation, production, independent testing, distribution, and retail stores.
+The CCB licenses and regulates six types of cannabis establishments: cultivation, production, independent testing, distribution, consumption lounges, and retail stores.
 Cultivation establishments may sell usable cannabis to retail stores, production establishments, and to other cultivation establishments, but not directly to customers.
-Production establishments are authorized to make products such as concentrates, edibles, ointments and tinctures, and likewise sell to other production establishments and retail stores,
+Production establishments are authorized to make products such as concentrates, edibles, ointments and tinctures, and likewise sell to other production establishments and retail stores.
+Consumption lounges are stores that allow consumption of single-use cannabis products or ready-to-consume cannabis products.

-Ayr, through its owned and managed entities, operates four cultivation facilities, three production facilities, six dispensaries, and two distribution facilities in the State of Nevada.
+Ayr, through its owned and managed entities, operates three cultivation facilities, two production facilities, six dispensaries, and one distribution facility in the State of Nevada.
 Under applicable laws, the licenses issued for these facilities permit the businesses to cultivate, manufacture, process, package, sell, purchase, and transport cannabis pursuant to the license types and Nevada regulations.